-First, warm up your throat for at least 10 minutes by practising scales and simple songs, and when you feel that you can touch the high notes as well, hit it.
+First, warm up your throat for at least 10 minutes by practicing scales and simple songs, and when you feel that you can touch the high notes as well, hit it.

-The one common problem every singer face when hitting high notes is the wrong pitch.
+The one common problem every singer faces when hitting high notes is the wrong pitch.

 However, it needs a lot of practice to master the correct pitch in high notes, you can, if you practice with an instrument.
 It will help you stand on the scale by supporting your voice.

-It’s a rumour among newbies that high notes need more energy but it’s totally wrong.
+It’s a rumor among newbies that high notes need more energy but it’s totally wrong.
 Great singers easily sing high notes without applying much energy.